-Here are nine more passages about marriage in the Bible.
+Here are nine more Bible verses about marriage.
 Look them up with your Bible study group or with your spouse.
-Read through each passage and discuss what these Bible verses say about marriage.
+Read through each passage and discuss what these Bible verses about marriage are saying.
 How can they be applied to make marriages stronger?

 - Genesis 2:18

 - Proverbs 5:12-14

 - Proverbs 20:6-7